NatasjaF/FF55_NECP/README.md

 ## Repository Contents
 - `data/` – Input datasets and processed scenario results
-- `scripts/` – R scripts for data processing and visualisation
+- `scripts/` – R scripts for data processing and visualisation for GCAM-Europe
-- `figures/` – Generated plots used in the paper
+- `figures/` – All the plots used in the paper

 ---